kbjimenes/target-identification_v2/README.md

 # About
-This repository provides an official implementation of an algorithm for Activity cliff removal and a a set of Target-centric models (TCM) develop over CHEMBL database considering  for classification:.
+This repository provides an official implementation of an algorithm for Activity cliff removal and a a set of machine learning and deep-learning models  develop over CHEMBL database considering  for classification:.

 ## Environment Setup
 To set up the Python environment, use the provided `environment.yaml` file.
 Run the following command in Conda: